St. Patrick's Day spiritual meaning: What is the significance of this Irish holiday?

 17th March is the anniversary of St. Patrick’s death in 461.
 St. Patrick was born in the 4th century in Great Britain and died in Ireland, where he was spreading Christianity.

-To better understand the significance of St. Patrick's Day, you should appreciate its religious and cultural aspects.
 Its cultural aspect involves recognising and celebrating Irish heritage and pride while honouring St. Patrick’s mission, which influenced the religious landscape.
 It depicts the power of faith and the importance of St. Patrick's missionary work.

-Why is St. Patrick's Day about luck?
+Does St. Patrick's Day bring good luck?

 St. Patrick's Day has always been associated with the shamrock, a three-leaf clover.
 Lately, however, people have embraced the four-leaf clover, which is associated with good luck and adds meaning to the day.
 Others also consider it the luck of the Irish, referring to the unexpected fortunes that Irish immigrants experience in America.